Chatterbox TTS Voice Channel

 input="Hello, this is a test from the OpenAI compatible API.",

-response_format="mp3" # Optional 'mp3' or 'wav'
+response_format="mp3" # Optional: 'mp3' or 'wav'

 )

-# Save the audio stream to a file
+# Stream the audio to a file

 response.stream_to_file("output_api1.mp3")